Welcome to the frequently asked questions page. If you do not see your question below, submit a comment or email Kim Cobb at KCobb@riversideca.gov.

 6. Where are you located?

-We are located at the edge of the Sycamore Canyon Wilderness Park at 400 Central Ave, Riverside CA 92507.
+We are located at the edge of the Sycamore Canyon Wilderness Park along Central Ave.
+The center sits at the main trail head of the park with a small parking lot.
+The address is 400 Central Ave, Riverside CA 92507.

 7. When are you open?

-Ameal Moore Nature Center regular Fall scheduling: Thursday-Sunday from 9am to 5pm.
+Ameal Moore Nature Center October scheduling: Thursday-Friday from 1pm to 5pm, Saturday-Sunday from 9am to 5pm.

 Closures will be listed online and on/in the building.